kaffolder7/home-assistant.io/source/_integrations/roku.markdown

 The Roku integration polls every 10 seconds to check the current state of media playback.
 The available applications and television channels are only fetched every 15 minutes.

-There is currently support for the following device types within Home Assistant:

-- Media player
+## Supported functionality

+### Entities

+The Roku integration provides the following entities.

+#### Binary sensor

+- **Headphones connected sensor**
+  - **Description**: The headphones connected sensor will tell if you if the device has headphones connected for private listening.

+- **Supports AirPlay sensor**
+  - **Description**: The supports AirPlay sensor will tell if you if the device is capable of accepting AirPlay connections.

-- Remote
+- **Supports ethernet sensor**
+  - **Description**: The supports ethernet sensor will tell if you if the device is capable of being connected via an ethernet cable.

+- **Supports find remote sensor**
+  - **Description**: The supports find remote sensor will tell if you if the device is capable of the find remote feature.

-## Remote
+#### Remote

-The remote platform allows you to send remote control buttons to a Roku device.
+The integration allows you to send remote control commands to a Roku device.
 It is automatically set up when a Roku is configured.

-At the moment, the following buttons are supported:
+The following commands are currently supported:

 - back
 - backspace